 Retroactive and Back Payments

 Because the disability application process can take months, the SSA awards successful applicants back payments that they would have received in the months between the date an application for benefits was filed and a final determination is made.

 In addition to back payments, SSDI (but not SSI) recipients can receive retroactive payments going back one year from their application date if they were disabled during that time.
-However, the SSA strikes five months off of a successful applicant’s established disability onset date when calculating retroactive payments, so an applicant would actually have to have been disabled for 17 months prior to applying in order to receive the full 12 months of benefits.
+However, the SSA takes five months off of a successful applicant’s established disability onset date when calculating retroactive payments.
+So, an applicant would have to have been disabled for 17 months before applying to receive the full 12 months of benefits.

 If all these rules seem complicated, that’s because they are.
-It is critically important for you to discuss the disability application process with your special needs planner prior to applying for benefits so that you will have an accurate picture of what is needed and what your chances are before you begin.
+It is important for you to discuss the disability application process with your special needs planner before applying to have an accurate picture of what is needed and what your chances are before you begin.